 The first exploration program initiated in 2016 was designed to delineate mineralization across the district in greater detail and to identify extensions and new targets, both near surface and at depth.
 The Company completed standardization of the project database, applied for updated work permits on all three properties, and had its technical consultants re-assess and refine the project's geologic model prior to the end of the year.
 Exploration permits were received and a surface geophysical program was initiated to refine targets for a 10,000 metre RC drilling program.
-The pole-dipole electrical tomography (ET) method was previously tested at the Anit area, and successfully identified paleo-channels that were previously known, and which host well documented surficial uranium-vanadium mineralization.
+The pole-dipole electrical tomography (ET) method was previously tested at the Anit area, and successfully identified paleo-channels that were previously known, and which host well documented surficial uranium mineralization.

-2017 Exploration:

-The 15-line kilometre ET geophysical survey was completed using a 15 metre array, including four lines totaling 9.5 kilometres at the Ivana area, two lines totaling 3 kilometres at Anit and one line of 2.5 kilometres at Santa Barbara.
+2017 Exploration: A 15-line kilometre ET geophysical survey was completed using a 15 metre array, including four lines totaling 9.5 kilometres at the Ivana area, two lines totaling 3 kilometres at Anit and one line of 2.5 kilometres at Santa Barbara.
 Conductive anomalies interpreted as paleo-channels were identified on every line surveyed.
 Interpreted paleo-channels are wider and thicker than previously modeled for the project and reach over 3,500 metres width and 50 metres thickness, in some cases, remaining open in many cases.

-In late January 2017, the Company announced the commencement of a Phase 1, 3,050 metre reverse circulation ("RC") drilling program at the Amarillo Grande project.
-The drilling program was designed to evaluate the potential for near-surface uranium deposits, as the first phase of an overall 10,000 metre program to prepare for potential resource estimation in.
+Phase I Drill Program: In late January 2017, the Company announced the commencement of a Phase 1, 3,050 metre reverse circulation ("RC") drilling program at the Amarillo Grande project.
+The drilling program was designed to evaluate the potential for near-surface uranium deposits, as the first phase of an overall 10,000 metre program to prepare for potential resource estimation in 2017.
 Targets for the drilling program were chosen based on the geological model that was adjusted by the results of the previously completed geophysical program.
 (See News Release dated January 26, 2017 for details.)

-Final results for the Ivana target were announced in a news release dated June 19th, 2017.
+Final Phase I results for the Ivana target were announced in a news release dated June 19th, 2017.
 The drilling at Ivana comprised 1,390 metres over 98 holes.
 The results successfully outlined a large area of elevated uranium, within twenty metres of surface, measuring approximately two kilometres square.
 Within this area multiple higher-grade uranium-vanadium mineralized intervals were intercepted, predominantly in the west-central and east-central part of the drilled area.
-Sixty-five percent of the holes completed at Ivana contained at least 30ppm U3O8 over a minimum of 1.0 metre, with uranium values ranging from below detection (<0.1ppm) up to 2,316 ppm U3O8 (or 0.23% U3O8), and vanadium values ranging from below detection (<1ppm) up to 1,892 ppm V2O5 (or 0.19% V2O5).
+Sixty-five percent of the holes completed at Ivana contained at least 30ppm U_3O_8 over a minimum of 1.0 metre, with uranium values ranging from below detection (<0.1ppm) up to 2,316 ppm U_3O_8 (or 0.23% U_3O_8), and vanadium values ranging from below detection (<1ppm) up to 1,892 ppm V_2O_5 (or 0.19% V_2O_5).
 The Ivana program was considered a success and a follow-up RC program of 858 metres was completed, along with an additional 6.5 kilometres of ET surveying.
 The follow-up program defined a strongly mineralized corridor extending more than 2 kilometres in a northeast direction, with widths between 200 and >400 metres, up to 20 metres thick, and open to expansion to the southeast and to the north.
-This largely continuously mineralized zone includes a higher-grade core zone over one kilometre in length, which includes drill intercepts of up to 3,136 ppm U 3O8 over one metre (AGI-0100) (see News Release dated September 18, 2017).
-A Phase 2 program was launched, including 11.5 kilometres of ET surveying in 4 lines using a 15 metre array.
-Conductive anomalies were identified on all lines, and combined with previous work, helped to target a 3,000 metre drill program.
-Initial results from the program expanded the mineralized zone up to two kilometres to the south, with mineralization remaining open in that direction as well as to the north (see news release dated October 30, 2017).
-To date only 428 metres of drilling have been reported for the Phase 2 program.
-Metallurgical beneficiation work is also in progress.
+This largely continuously mineralized zone includes a higher-grade core zone over one kilometre in length, which includes drill intercepts of up to 3,136 ppm U $3O_8$ over one metre (AGI-0100) (see News Release dated September 18, 2017).